ClojureBridge/organizing/Workshop-tasks.md

 * Sometime after the last break, email the attendees a link to the post-workshop feedback survey.

 ## Closing presentation
-* This is where you bring the workshop to a close.
-Ask people for some things they learned, and make sure to get them excited about using what they’ve learned here and who they’ve gotten to know as a network of support to keep them involved.
+* Ask people for some things they learned, and get them excited about what they’ve learned and who they’ve gotten to know as a network of support to keep them involved.
 Encourage them to come back again, either as an attendee or volunteer.
  * Make sure you've trained your teachers & TAs to encourage students to come back in each of their classes.
 If they had a great participant who would be able to volunteers next time in any capacity, have them ask that person to put their name on a “volunteer next time” list.
  * At the end of the presentation, put up a map of how to walk to the after party and a bit.ly link to feedback survey.
 Tell everyone to take the survey during the teacher retro and you'll all travel to the place of parties together.

 ## Teacher retro